rdmurphy/tx-covid-vaccine-data/README.md

 Initially added to the repo on Jan.
 8, 2021.

-This is sourced from the same XLSX file as the data above when it was added as a new sheet on Jan.
+This is sourced from the same XLSX file as above after being added as a new sheet on Jan.
 8, 2021.

 ### Vaccine Providers ([Latest data](providers/latest.csv))